 These figures are produced on an annual basis and are compiled by collating an average figure for each operation from NAAC members the length and breadth of the UK.
 This means the actual price may vary considerably between regions, across soil types, distance travelled, size of contract undertaken, size and type of equipment used as well as the amount of product applied etc.

-Jennifer Donn, NAAC Executive Officer said, ‘We are pleased to publish the latest contractors charges guide for 2016/17.
+Duncan Russell, NAAC Chief Executive Officer said, ‘We are pleased to publish the latest contractors charges guide for 2018/2019.
 This guide is always a popular publication, and while the NAAC always advocates working out individual charges based on the cost of the operation, this guide is helpful to both contractors and farmers in highlighting a national average’.

-PRICES ARE BASED ON RED DIESEL AT 40ppl.
+PRICES ARE BASED ON RED DIESEL AT 50ppl.